RT-LOC/docs/docs/getstarted/README.md

  ## Distance Tracking
 If you only need the distances between moving objects and possibly other sensor data from those objects, you want to go for the `Distance Tracking` solution.

 When you also need to know the position of your objects, you'll need a Positioning system.
-This will always involve anchors that are hung around the field of intrest.
+This will always involve anchors that are hung around the field of interest.
 The precise positions of these anchors are fixed and need to be known.

 ## Basic Positioning
 If you are new to RTLS, we advise you to start with our `Basic Positioning` solution.
 It will allow you to set up a system in no-time.
 You can configure the system and read out the data in a web browser via a BLE connection.